Patroclus: Trojan War

 According to the Iliad, when the tide of the Trojan War had turned against the Greeks and the Trojans were threatening their ships, Patroclus convinced Achilles to let him lead the Myrmidons into combat.
-Achilles consented, giving Patroclus the armor Achilles had received from his father, in order for Patroclus to impersonate Achilles.
+Achilles consented, giving Patroclus the armor Achilles had received from his father in order for Patroclus to impersonate Achilles.
 Achilles then told Patroclus to return after beating the Trojans back from their ships.

-Patroclus defied Achilles' order and pursued the Trojans back to the gates of Troy.
+Patroclus defied Achilles's order and pursued the Trojans back to the gates of Troy.
 Patroclus killed many Trojans and Trojan allies, including a son of Zeus, Sarpedon.
-While fighting, Patroclus' wits were removed by Apollo, after which Patroclus was hit by the spear of Euphorbos.
-Hector then killed Patroclus by stabbing him in the stomach with a spear.
+While fighting, Patroclus's wits were removed by Apollo, after which the spear of Euphorbos hit Patroclus.
+Hector then kills Patroclus by stabbing him in the stomach with a spear.

 Achilles retrieved his body, which had been stripped of armor by Hector and protected on the battlefield by Menelaus and Ajax.
-Achilles did not allow the burial of Patroclus' body until the ghost of Patroclus appeared and demanded his burial in order to pass into Hades.
+Achilles did not allow the burial of Patroclus's body until the ghost of Patroclus appeared and demanded his burial in order to pass into Hades.

 Patroclus was then cremated on a funeral pyre, which was covered in the hair of his sorrowful companions.
 As the cutting of hair was a sign of grief while also acting as a sign of the separation of the living and the dead, this points to how well-liked Patroclus had been.
 The ashes of Achilles were said to have been buried in a golden urn along with those of Patroclus by the Hellespont.